bilig

 The public package is installable as a normal Node dependency:

-Build a workbook, read a formula result, and persist the document:
+Build a workbook, change one input, read the recalculated value, and restore the saved document:

 import {